 If your company holds licences to use others’ patented technology it may use the Patent Box if it meets all the following conditions.
 The licensee must have:

 - rights to develop, exploit and defend rights in the patented invention

 - one or more rights to the exclusion of all other persons (including the licensor)

-- exclusivity throughout at least an entire national territory - rights to manufacture or sell within part of a country, for example, would not qualify as exclusive
+- exclusivity throughout an entire national territory (rights to manufacture or sell in part of a country would not qualify)

-Also, the licensee must either be able to bring infringement proceedings to defend its rights or be entitled to most of the damages awarded in successful proceedings relating to its rights.
+- be entitled to the majority of damages awarded in successful proceedings relating to its rights

 Not all of your company profits may come from exploiting patented inventions.
-To be relevant IP (intellectual property) income, it must come from at least one of the following:
+To class profits as intellectual property income, they must come from at least one of the following activities:

 - licensing out patent rights

 - selling patented rights

 - damages, insurance or other compensation related to patent rights